 Golden is home to the Colorado School of Mines, one of the nation's top universities for engineering.
 Incoming freshmen whitewash the school's signature letter "M" on Mt.
 Zion at the beginning of each school year.

-Weekly market featuring fresh produce and bakery items.
+This weekly market features fresh produce and bakery items.

 Buffalo Bill Days

-An old-time Western festival in July with a parade, stagecoach rides and pancake breakfast.
+In July, this old-time Western festival includes a parade, stagecoach rides and pancake breakfast.

 Chili Cook-Off & Beer Tasting

-Occurs every October and features more than 50 competing chili recipes to sample and upwards of 100 beers to wash them down.
+Every October, more than 50 chili recipes are in competition for the winning-prize, and upwards of 90 beers are available to wash them down.